Nursing & Health Services

 - Any loss of taste and/or smell.

-Vaccine requirements are the same as in the past and remain in place for Pre-K, 7th and 12th graders.
+Vaccine requirements remain in place for Pre-K, 7th and 12th graders. (see Immunization Information).
 Vaccine updates are required prior to the beginning of school in August.
 Parents of students entering Preschool, Kindergarten, 7th Grade, and 12th Grade are required to show proof of required vaccines prior to the first day of school in the Fall of 2023.
 If your child does not have the required vaccines completed by the first day of school, they will be excluded from school unexcused until vaccines are up to date per state policy.
 Vaccines can be obtained from your child's healthcare provider or the The Hampshire County Health Dept. Paper copies or faxed copies of the vaccination updates can be sent to your child's school the week before classes begin.
 The Hampshire County Health Department is located at 16189 Northwestern Pike just west of Augusta, WV.
 They regularly vaccinate on Mondays - Fridays from 8:00 am - 3:30 pm by appointment only.
 They will be open until 6pm on the first and third Monday nights of each month through October 6th.
 The phone number is 304-496-9640.

 - Immunization Requirements for 7th- and 12th-Graders (PDF)